scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ## Known Issues/Limitations

-> :exclamation: Every teacher uses Canvas slighly differently.
+> :exclamation: Every teacher uses Canvas slightly differently.
 We cannot be 100% responsible for any grades or assignments missed.
 It is YOUR resoponsibility to reeview Canvas regularly to ensure you are not behind.

 Due Date Updates: The script will update due dates on tasks when the following conditions are met:
 1) The assignment in Canvas DOES have a due date